BahirathyR/secondmax/README.md

 ## what is this?

-This is used to find second maximum in the array
+This is used to find second maximum and also remove duplicate in the array

 ## Installation